konon4/indiegogo_analitycs/README.md

 # indiegogo-analytics

-Used to collect analytics for crowdfunding campaigns using the IndieGOGO API.
+Used to collect analytics for crowdfunding campaigns.

 This application based on spark-basic-structure.